Italy, Spain face short-term pressure after investor love-in

 At the same time, short sellers, who sell assets they do not own in the hope of being able to buy them back more cheaply at a later date, appear to be placing increasingly negative bets on both the Spanish and the Italian indexes.

-Since the start of September, borrowing has risen 10 percent on the IBEX and 24 percent on the FTSE MIB, compared to a 16 percent fall on the German DAX, according to stock lending data from Sungard’s Astec Analytics.
+Since the start of September, borrowing has risen 10 percent on the IBEX and 24 percent on the FTSE MIB, compared to a 16 percent fall on the German DAX .GDAXI, according to stock lending data from Sungard's Astec Analytics.

 “Borrowing is the pre-requisite for short selling, and so we would see these numbers as suggesting there has been a build-up of short positions,” said Karl Loomes, an analyst at Sungard.